 The musical life of St John’s plays an important part in our worship and in the ministry of the church.
-Our main Sunday Eucharist contains a selection of accessible music for the congregation and is also much enhanced by the contributions of the choir.
-Whilst relying on a body of ‘congregational’ settings of the Mass by former Director of Music Matthew O’Sullivan, Joseph Gelineau and James MacMillan, the choir often perform a choral setting at mid-week festivals and other occasions to further enhance the worship.
+Our main Sunday Eucharist contains a selection of accessible music for the congregation and is also much enhanced by the contribution of the choir.
+Whilst relying on a body of ‘congregational’ settings of the Mass by former Director of Music Matthew O’Sullivan, Gelineau, Thorne and MacMillan, the choir occasionally perform a choral setting at mid-week festivals and other occasions to further enhance the worship.

-The church is fortunate to benefit from having a fine 1896 Beale and Thynne organ, which is currently undergoing restoration.
-The full organ specification is available here.
+The church is fortunate to benefit from having a fine – and quite unique – 1896 Beale and Thynne organ, which has been restored in recent years.